 The problem with bulking, however, is that sometimes it’s hard to control how much fat you gain along with the muscle.

-This is where “lean bulking” comes in – a method of bulking where you are intentional about not gaining body fat.
+This is where “lean bulking” comes in – a bulking method where you are intentional about not gaining body fat.

-In this blog post, we will discuss what your macros are and how you can optimize them for a lean bulk.
+This blog post will discuss your macros and how you can optimize them for a lean bulk.

 But overall, these should give you a good starting point for your lean bulk!

 Don’t want to mess with it?
 Get your lean, bulking macros calculated by a registered dietitian.